lukechampine/walrus/docs/index.html.md

 <code>size = 100 + (num_inputs * 313) + (num_outputs * 50)</code><br>
 <br>
-Do not use this equation for transactions that include arbitrary data, file contracts, storage proofs, siafunds, or multi-sig inputs.
+Do not use this equation for transactions that include arbitrary data, file contracts, storage proofs, siafunds, or multisig inputs.
 </aside>

 ### HTTP Request